Programmer25X/Programmer25X/README.md

 ## About Me

 Hi, I'm Dennis.
 -  I am a first-year BSc Computer Science for Games student, interested in scripting game mechanics in C# and C++.
 I enjoy creating prototypes with different game mechanics.
-- I have participated in the Europiean Astro Pi Challenge, in which our team's code successfully executed on the International Space Station (ISS)

 ----